lyxell/logifix/README.md

 # squarelog

-SquareLog automatically repairs SonarQube static analysis violations.
+SquareLog automatically repairs SonarQube static analysis violations for Java.
 It is implemented in a high-performance Datalog dialect and is transpiled to fast multi-threaded C++ code.

 SquareLog is built to be easily integrated into IDEs, CLI tools, CI pipelines and bots.